 Social epistemic rationalityER: it is socially epistemically rational to believe a proposition (or to withhold from it, or hold its negation) on the basis of testimonial justification and to assume those unjustifiable presuppositions (hinges) that make the acquisition of testimonial justifications possible in the first place and are therefore constitutive of them.

 In particular, we are epistemically rationally mandated by the lights of social epistemic rationality itself—and not just permitted or pragmatically required—to assume the relevant hinge.
-In turn, a rational mandate is not a justification (let it be empirical or a priori) or a non-evidential warrant (an “entitlement”, in Wright’s terminology), let alone a pragmatic justification.
+In turn, a rational mandate is not a justification (let it be empirical or a priori) or a non-evidential warrant (an “entitlement,” in Wright’s terminology), let alone a pragmatic justification.
 A mandate is a requirement of reason.
 In particular, in this case, it is a requirement of that “part” of reason that allows us to form justified beliefs based on testimony.
 Being a requirement of reason, it has no power to corroborate the likely truth of what it mandates.
 Yet, it has the power to mandate assuming the truth of what it mandates.

 The more difficult issue is how exactly we should conceive of the hinge constitutive of social epistemic rationality.
-In Coliva (2015) a global testimonial hinge was endorsed, but in Coliva (2019b) reasons are presented in favor of a more local one—that is, “T is being a reliable informant on this particular occasion”.
-If so, it is in the nature of the case that testimonial hinges, being local and only contextual, turn out to be fragile, and indeed more fragile than perceptual ones (which, in for most contemporary hinge epistemologists are general and quite robust since having reasons to doubt them would ultimately depend on taking them for granted).
-Yet, this is small surprise, for, after all, it chimes well with the intuition that seeing is believing, while being told thus-and-so not quite.
+In Coliva (2015) a global testimonial hinge was endorsed, but in Coliva (2019b) reasons are presented in favor of a more local one—that is, “T is being a reliable informant on this particular occasion.”
+If so, it is in the nature of the case that testimonial hinges, being local and only contextual, turn out to be fragile, and indeed more fragile than perceptual ones (which, in for most contemporary hinge epistemologists, are general and quite robust since having reasons to doubt them would ultimately depend on taking them for granted).
+Yet, this is small surprise, for, after all, it chimes well with the intuition that seeing is believing, while being told thus-and-so is not quite.

 3. Hinge Trust

-In On Certainty, Wittgenstein returns repeatedly on the nature and the role of trust.
+In On Certainty, Wittgenstein returns repeatedly to the nature and the role of trust.
 His remarks point in the direction of a form of trust which is basic, and which is the characteristic stance we have towards hinges.
-Therefore, it seems apposite to call it “hinge trust”.
+Therefore, it seems apposite to call it “hinge trust.”
 For Wittgenstein, hinge trust is not personal.
-In particular, we do not trust hinges because the person who is passing them on to us is trustworthy (OC 23, 137, 671-3).
+In particular, we do not trust hinges because the person who is passing them on to us is trustworthy (OC 23, 137, 671–673).
 Rather, we trust hinges because of the peculiar role they play in inquiry.
 Moreover, for him, we trust our faculties, like our senses and our memory (OC 34, 125, 133, 337), as well as textbooks (OC 599, 600), even if we have only a rough idea of how the latter are produced.
-Furthermore, we trust epistemic authorities (OC 603-605).
+Furthermore, we trust epistemic authorities (OC 603–605).
 All these sources are sources of hinges, for him, and not just of empirical information.
 Our attitude of trust towards these sources carries over to the hinges we acquire from them.